Fusing task-oriented and open-domain dialogues in conversational agents: Related Work

-Different from the models trained on separate dialogue datasets, \cite{smith2020can} tried to fuse multiple skills into one conversation session.
+Unlike the models trained on separate dialogue datasets,~\citeauthor{smith2020can} (\citeyear{smith2020can}) tried to fuse multiple skills into one conversation session.
 They built a new dialogue dataset named Blendedskilltalk containing dialogues where knowledge, emotional and personalizing skills are shown together in the same multi-turn conversation.
 They show that systems fine-tuned on the new multi-skill dataset have improved ability in handling multiple skills simultaneously in the same multi-turn conversation session.
-But they only target open-domain conversations.
+However, they only target open-domain conversations.
 Our work, on the other hand, targets the fusion of general ODDs and TODs, as we view them as the two most mainstream forms of dialogues for the research community currently.
-Along the direction of fusing TODs and ODDs, \cite{zhao2017generative} proposed to artificially augment task-oriented dialogues with randomly sampled utterances from a chitchat corpus, mainly to improve the out-of-domain recovery performance for the TOD system. \cite{sun2020adding} proposed to decorate TOD responses with ODD snippets, in order to make the dialogue agent sound more engaging and interactive.
-Different from \cite{sun2020adding}, where ODD snippets act as a supplementary role to TOD responses, our dataset tackles the fusion of TODs and ODDs by treating them as parallel dialogue modes of equal importance, and focuses on modeling inter-mode dependency in the multi-turn setting.
+Along the direction of fusing TODs and ODDs,~\citeauthor{zhao2017generative} (\citeyear{zhao2017generative}) proposed to artificially augment task-oriented dialogues with randomly sampled utterances from a chitchat corpus, mainly to improve the out-of-domain recovery performance for the TOD system.

+\citeauthor{sun2020adding} (\citeyear{sun2020adding}) proposed to decorate TOD responses with ODD snippets, in order to make the dialogue agent sound more engaging and interactive.
+Unlike~\cite{sun2020adding}, where ODD snippets act as a supplementary role to TOD responses, our dataset tackles the fusion of TODs and ODDs by treating them as parallel dialogue modes of equal importance, and focuses on modeling inter-mode dependency in the multi-turn setting.